Free Erotic Stories

 This was emotion on a world scale that she was witnessing, and very private for her and her alone.
 Artists seek to trap and capture this vitality, and she had dreamy thoughts of easels and oils and Van Gogh and French cafes as she sipped her wine on the blanket and tucked at her treats.

 She finished the treats and wondered about the box.
-In a short time
+In a short time? she opened it.

 There was a letter inside.
 And she opened it.